Hornby: Cecil Frederick (Cyril)

 becoming a regular after the departure of Wilf Copping.
 Although it took him time to find

-his feet he had made a valuable contribution to the United cause before joining Sunderland
+his feet he had made a valuable contribution to the United cause as he became the regular

-when he returned to the Midlands and his old club, Oakengates Town as player-manager.
-He
+returned to the Midlands and his old club, Oakengates Town as player-manager.
+He later

-later played for Brierley Hill Alliance and Cradley Heath.
-He died in 1964 and his ashes
+played for Brierley Hill Alliance and Cradley Heath.
+He died in 1964 and his ashes were